nytimes/ingredient-phrase-tagger/README.md

 ### Testing

-To use the model to chunk your own arbitrary ingredient lines (stored here in `input.txt`), you must first convert it into the CRF++ format, then run against the model file which we generated above.
+To use the model to tag your own arbitrary ingredient lines (stored here in `input.txt`), you must first convert it into the CRF++ format, then run against the model file which we generated above.
 We provide another helper script to do
 this: